2022 Repaving Program

-The Road Department has completed the 2020 Resurfacing Program.
-All streets on this year’s resurfacing schedule were crack sealed by Miami Township crews prior to the resurfacing applications.
-Sixteen (16) street sections totaling over 5 linear miles received an asphalt overlay.
-Most of the streets were completed through the City of Miamisburg Asphalt Resurfacing Program.
-The city included Township streets in their resurfacing bid.
-The bid results successfully lowered costs for both communities by bidding a larger volume of work.
-Six streets were resurfaced by including the work in an adjacent roadway extension project as a means of maximizing fiscal responsibility to Miami Township residents.
-Property tax funds were not used for any of these roadway improvements.
-Gas and License Taxes were used to fund the yearly resurfacing program and a Miami Township property sale funded the Vienna Parkway improvements and adjacent roadway resurfacing.
+The Road Department will soon be preparing roadways for the 2022 Resurfacing Program.
+Streets on this year’s resurfacing schedule may initially be crack sealed by Miami Township crews prior to the resurfacing applications.
+Ten (10) street sections totaling nearly 2 linear miles will receive an asphalt overlay.
+The streets will be improved through the City of Miamisburg Asphalt Repaving Program bid.
+The city includes Township streets in their resurfacing bid.
+The bid results typically lowers costs for both communities by collectively bidding a larger volume of work.
+This is the third year in a row the two communities have jointly participated in the program.

 Asphalt Overlay (Pavement Mill and Fill)

-The following street(s) were resurfaced through the City of Miamisburg Asphalt Resurfacing Program:
+The following streets will be re-paved in 2022 through the City of Miamisburg Asphalt Repaving Program:

 - Pinegrove Drive

 - Silvercliff Drive